50 of the Best Halloween Movies of All Time for Spooktacular Chills and Thrills

 Shadow of the Vampire

-In this film about the making of Nosferatu, Willem Dafoe stars as Max Schreck, the actor who played the vampire in the silent cinema masterpiece.
+In Shadow of the Vampire, a film about the making of Nosferatu, Willem Dafoe stars as Max Schreck, the actor who played the vampire in the silent cinema masterpiece.
 In this fictionalized rendition of the production, vampires are actually real, and the lead actor is one of them.
 John Malkovich stars as the film’s obsessive director in this freaky retelling that’s perfect for fans of the vampiric.
 If you haven’t started decking your halls with all things spooky, now is the time to start!
 Try these budget-friendly DIY Halloween decorations for just the right touch.

 Children of the Corn

 He who walks behind the rows is a seriously sinister monster out to get grown-ups.
-Based on one of Stephen King’s terrifying literary works, this movie stars Linda Hamilton and Peter Horton as rural road-trippers who stumble upon a cult of religious children who murder all the adults as a sacrifice to their angry cornfield deity.
-While we’re talking about the legendary author, check out this list of Stephen King’s best quotes—which are alternately profound, inspiring, and terrifying.
+Based on one of Stephen King’s terrifying literary works, Children of the Corn stars Linda Hamilton and Peter Horton as rural road-trippers who stumble upon a cult of religious children who murder all the adults as a sacrifice to their angry cornfield deity.
+While we’re talking about the legendary author, check out this list of Stephen King’s best quotes—which are alternately profound, inspiring and terrifying.

-If you like your cult films unhinged and hilarious, then don’t miss this 1977 Japanese horror-comedy from Nobuhiko Obayashi.
-It’s indescribably original and spiked with weirdness, gore, and charm.
-Teen schoolgirls visit a summer home that’s haunted by a grieving aunt and her fluffy, white cat, and madcap violence ensues.
-We’re talking horrors such as monster mattresses, deadly chandeliers, and a flood of blood.
+If you like your cult films unhinged and hilarious, then don’t miss this Japanese horror-comedy, House, from Nobuhiko Obayashi.
+It’s indescribably original and spiked with weirdness, gore and charm.
+Teen schoolgirls visit a summer home that’s haunted by a grieving aunt and her fluffy white cat, and madcap violence ensues.
+We’re talking horrors such as monster mattresses, deadly chandeliers and a flood of blood.

 The Wolf Man

-Universal Studios’ classic monster movie offers the perfect blend of terror and pathos as a man (Lon Chaney Jr.) contends with the horror and guilt of his actions.
+Universal Studios’s classic monster movie The Wolf Man offers the perfect blend of terror and pathos as a man (Lon Chaney Jr.) contends with the horror and guilt of his actions.
 Delight in iconic visuals of black-and-white violence in gloomy, foggy woods.
-This one’s famous for the early special effects monster transformation from wolf creature to man.
-Claude Rains stars as the desperate father of the doomed beast in this 1941 classic.
+This one’s famous for the early-special-effects monster transformation from wolf creature to man.
+Claude Rains stars as the desperate father of the doomed beast in this 1940s classic.
 Don’t miss these vintage Halloween costumes that could still be worn today.

 Eyes Without a Face

 Halloween aesthetics can make idyllic farm pastures and rows of corn very scary.
-In this 2017 flick, a woman wants to sell said idyllic farm and move to the city.
-Her husband is not having it, and things get ghostly and grisly in this film adapted from a Stephen King novella.
+In 1922, a woman wants to sell said idyllic farm and move to the city.
+Her husband is not having it, and from there things get ghostly and grisly in this film adapted from a Stephen King novella.
 It’s both one of the best ghost stories and best King adaptations of late.

-Slow-burn chills fill this creepy classic adapted from Henry James’ ghost story novella, The Turn of the Screw.
-Deborah Kerr gives an iconic performance as the governess of two sinister kids caught up in ghostliness and a waking nightmare after their servants die.
+Slow-burn chills fill this creepy classic adapted from Henry James’s ghost story novella, The Turn of the Screw.
+In The Innocents, Deborah Kerr gives an iconic performance as the governess of two sinister kids caught up in ghostliness and a waking nightmare after their servants die.
 The visuals are breathtaking and totally chilling, even all these years later.

 The Lost Boys

 Time for vampire-mullet mania and lots of hair gel!
-Eighties horror schlock was never so rad.
+Eighties horror schlock was never as rad as it was in The Lost Boys.
 Jason Patric is, like, totally awesome as a teen bad boy who gets pulled into the beach lair of wilding adolescents led by Kiefer Sutherland, who plays a motorcycle-gang delinquent of the night.

-The 1998 Japanese scary movie that inspired The Ring, it also involves scary VHS tapes that curse you if you watch them.
-Start with this chilling cult hit if you love the series, in which you’ll find a terrifying ghost girl who crawls soaking wet out of your television set.
+The original Japanese scary movie Ringu, which inspired The Ring, also involves scary VHS tapes that curse you if you watch them.
+If you love the series, try this chilling cult hit to find a terrifying ghost girl who crawls soaking wet out of your television set.
 Long, black hair covering her eyes.
 White nightgown.
 Nightmare time.
 For some real-life scares, read these creepy Ouija board stories that people swear actually happened.

 House on Haunted Hill

 Vincent Price seethes with his characteristic creepy charm as a millionaire who promises a cash prize to five strangers if they can last a single night locked inside a haunted mansion—the site of several grisly murders.
-This 1959 classic still chills with surprise twists and jump scares that will keep you on edge.
+House on Haunted Hill still chills with surprise twists and jump scares that will keep you on edge.
 Foreboding visuals, like guns resting in mini-coffins, fill every frame with dread and shadow.

 An American Werewolf in London

-A lovely stroll on the moors turns terrifying when two American tourists get attacked by a lunatic hound.
+In An American Werewolf in London, a lovely stroll on the moors turns terrifying when two American tourists get attacked by a lunatic hound.
 One survives the bite and finds himself afflicted with werewolfism.
-Don’t miss the iconic scene, scored by the soft croon of Sam Cooke singing “Blue Moon,” as you witness the horrifying mysteries of violent transformation brought on by the full moon.
+In the iconic scene, scored by the soft croon of Sam Cooke singing “Blue Moon,” you witness the horrifying mysteries of violent transformation brought on by the full moon.
 FYI, these are the most haunted places in America, according to paranormal experts.

-The original 1977 horror film brims with intense psychological terror as a young ballerina finds herself enmeshed with an evil sect.
+The shocking horror film Suspiria brims with intense psychological terror as a young ballerina finds herself enmeshed with an evil sect.
 Famed Italian director Dario Argento saturates images with striking color and diabolical dread.
 The 2018 remake with Tilda Swinton and Dakota Johnson also sizzles with stylish terror, but watch the earlier one first for the full cult experience.

-This stylish psychological thriller takes place in an ominous, enormous English estate that seems haunted.
+A stylish psychological thriller, The Others takes place in an ominous, enormous English estate that seems haunted.
 Nicole Kidman plays a mother alone with two children who begin to notice sinister happenings in the grim and gloomy manse.
 Tune in for the slow-burn mystery and chilling style.

 Ready or Not